aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridcell/_index.md

 ```

-a formula of the [GridCell](../../com.aspose.gridweb/gridcell).
+Gets a formula of the [GridCell](../../com.aspose.gridweb/gridcell).
 A formula string always begins with an equal sign (=).
 And please always use comma(,) as parameters delimeter, such as "=SUM(A1, E1, H2)".

 User can set any formula in Workbook designer file.
 Aspose.Cells will keep all the formulas.
 If user use this property to set a formula to a cell, major part of Workbook built-in functions is supported.
 And more is coming.
 If you have any special need for Workbook built-in functions, please let us know.